 Fragrance Composition:

 So what does it smell like?
-It was classified as a cool, crisp floral fragrance for women, meant to be worn during the summer months.
+It is classified as a cool, crisp floral fragrance for women, meant to be worn during the summer months.
+Described as the "gentle wildflower scent."

 • Top notes: aldehydes, mint, lemon, lavender, galbanum, violet leaf